 Finally, if you are moving here from another state or country, you may consider arriving 5-10 days early and staying in temporary housing while you look for an apartment.
 Longer-distance commuters (i.e., from the tri-state area) may also want to consider temporary housing options for weekly overnight stays.
 Housing options on this list that offer temporary and/or guest housing (usually for less than the price of a hotel room) are starred with an asterisk (*).

 For those seeking temporary or commuter housing (i.e. for a J-term course), Community Life is happy to connect students who live nearby and are willing to offer affordable temporary housing with CTS students who are traveling to campus to take classes and are interesting in staying with local CTS students.
 If you are interested in participating in this exchange, please fill out the form below.

 CTS & University of Chicago Graduate Student Housing

-One of your many options for housing in the area around Chicago Theological Seminary is the University of Chicago’s Residential Services.
+The University of Chicago’s Graduate Student Housing is available to CTS students, through an agreement between CTS and University of Chicago Residential Services.
+Apartments ranging from studio to 2 bedrooms are typically available.
+Individuals, families, and students wanting to share an apartment are welcome.
+A significant benefit to this housing is that it does not require the typical sizable deposits or fees besides the refundable $300 application deposit.
 CTS has a lease agreement with the University of Chicago (U of C) that allows CTS students to apply for its graduate student housing.
 Through this agreement with the U of C, CTS students are considered for university housing alongside U of C students.
 The main difference is that the application process for CTS students goes through the CTS Finance Office and is thus different from the process explained on the U of C Residential Services website: http://rs.uchicago.edu.
 Below is more information about applying for U of C housing.